Particle-Network/universal-accounts-workshop-arbitrum/README.md

 ### Step 2.4: Send a Transaction

-Let's implement the `handleDeposit` function to send a transaction on Berachain using the Universal Account.
+Let's implement the `runTransaction` function to mint an NFT on Berachain using the Universal Account.

 ```tsx
 const App = () => {